 - The custodial parent must officially waive their right by signing IRS Form 8332.

-The custodial parent can waive their right to claim the dependent by submitting Form 8332 to the IRS.
+The custodial parent can waive their right to claim the dependent by signing Form 8332 to the IRS.
+The claiming parent must then include the form with their tax return when they file it.
 They might submit one of a handful of other documents as well, but custodial parents are strongly advised to use Form 8332.
 Other documents, such as divorce decrees, separation agreements, and child custody agreements, don't always provide the same level of detail as Form 8332.

-Waivers are not necessarily permanent.
+Waivers aren't necessarily permanent.
 Part I of Form 8332 only releases a parent's claim to the child for the current tax year.
-Part II releases the right in future tax years, and you can pinpoint these years.
-Finally, a parent can resubmit Form 8332, completing Part III to revoke a release that they already granted if they change their mind.
-Non-custodial parents should yearly review whether they can claim a dependent.
+Part II releases the right in future tax years, and you can identify and specify these years.
+Finally, a parent may resubmit Form 8332, completing Part III to revoke a release that they've already granted if they change their mind.
+Noncustodial parents should review whether they can claim a dependent each year.

 Tax Benefits for Higher Education

-Only the parent claiming the child as a dependent would be eligible to claim the tax benefits for college and other post-secondary education.
-These tax breaks include:
+Only the parent claiming the child as a dependent would be eligible to claim the tax breaks for college and other post-secondary education.
+These include:

-These tax deductions and credits are not available to people whose filing status is married filing separately, and they're subject to income phase-out limitations.
-If neither of the parents can claim these tax breaks, they might want to forgo claiming the child as a dependent, allowing the child to claim these tax breaks themselves.
+These tax deductions and credits aren't available to people whose filing status is married filing separately.
+They're subject to income phaseout limitations.
+Parents might want to forgo claiming the child as a dependent, allowing the child to claim these tax breaks themselves if neither of them can do so.

-Two taxpayers should not attempt to claim the same dependent without filing Form 8332.
-This will almost certainly trigger an IRS audit of both tax returns.
-The IRS is aggressive in denying dependents and other child-related tax breaks when this form is missing.
+Two taxpayers shouldn't attempt to claim the same dependent without filing Form 8332.
+It would almost certainly trigger an IRS audit of both tax returns.
+The IRS is aggressive in denying dependents and other child-related tax breaks when that form is missing.

 This sharing of child-related tax benefits is available only to taxpayers who are the child's parents.
-Splitting the dependent's tax benefits with other family members isn't possible.
+Splitting the dependent's tax benefits with other family members isn't permissible.